What is Suede and Where does Suede come from?

 ‘Suede’ is a very famous type of leather which is used for making jackets, purses, furniture and many other items that are used by the people on daily basis in their day to day life.
 The term has its origin from French, and it means ‘gloves from Sweden’.
 Suede is considered to be fuzzy on both of the sides and is comparatively less durable.
 It looks very beautiful but the real question is “Where does suede come from?” and does it harm animals?
 Keep reading below to know.

-How is Suede leather produced?
+How is Suede leather produced and is Suede Vegan?

 Animals such as lamb, goat, deer and calf are used for the production of Suede leather.